mkelley/sbpy/docs/sbpy/activity/dust.rst

    >>> print(len(syn.particles))
    100

-Inspect the results using :meth:`~sbpy.activity.dust.syndynes.Syndynes.syndynes`, which returns an iterator containing each syndyne's :math:`\beta`-value and particle states.
+Get the results from :meth:`~sbpy.activity.dust.syndynes.Syndynes.syndynes`, which returns an iterator containing each syndyne's :math:`\beta`-value and particle states.
 For example, we can compute the maximum linear distance from the comet to the syndyne particles:

 .. doctest-requires:: scipy